How to Reject Stereotypes and Define Yourself

 It’s not always easy to actively reject stereotypes when they have been part of our society for so many years.
 Keep these tips in your back pocket for when the weight of stereotypes feels a bit heavy and you want to get back in touch with who you really are.

-This meant generations of Black people had to keep their heads down and survive.
-They didn’t have the privilege to admit they were burned out or dealing with anxiety.
-As a result, the pressure to be strong no matter what became prevalent, creating a stereotype that you’re not tough enough if you admit you need help.
+For generations, people without power, such as Black people, American Indians/Alaska Natives, immigrants, people with limited income, and others, had to keep their heads down and survive.
+Their situations made it difficult for them to admit they were burned out or dealing with anxiety.
+As a result, the pressure to be strong no matter what became common in some communities, creating a stereotype that admitting you need help is a sign that you’re not tough enough.

-Existing with those stereotypes, you may not want to be honest about having a difficult time in school or at work, or with processing your feelings, out of fear you will appear weak.
+If these stereotypes exist in your family or community, you may not want to be honest about having a difficult time in school or at work, or with processing your feelings, out of fear you will appear weak.
 (Reminder: You’re not.)
 Until this point, you may not have felt like you had permission to be vulnerable.
 (You do.)
-You may have also let those stereotypes impact your self-image, internalizing them to some extent without even realizing it.
+You may have also let those stereotypes impact your self-image, believing them without even realizing it.
 That’s why it’s so important to challenge and reframe them and find ways to live as your true self.